konsumer/pdpi/README.md

 ## non-pi usage

 The pdpi was designed to be a cheap & easy computer-based synth, but you might have an old computer laying around that you're not using, and it'd be cheaper to run it there than buy a new pi.
 We got you covered!
-Install [debian](https://www.debian.org/distrib/) or [ubuntu server](http://www.ubuntu.com/download/server), [install pd vanilla 0.47-1](http://msp.ucsd.edu/software.html), download the project to `/pdpi` the same as above, and edit `/etc/rc.local` the same as above, and you should be good to go!
+Install [debian](https://www.debian.org/distrib/) or [ubuntu server](http://www.ubuntu.com/download/server), Install puredata and extensions, as above, download this project to `/pdpi` the same as above, and edit `/etc/rc.local` the same as above, and you should be good to go!